-The Allegheny Gateway’s funding mission is to provide financial resources for students who have been offered exceptional experiential learning opportunities not readily available at Allegheny College and/or in Meadville.
+The Allegheny Gateway’s offers funding to provide financial resources for students who have been offered exceptional experiential learning opportunities not readily available at Allegheny and/or in Meadville.
+In the 2017/2018 fiscal year the Gateway awarded over $145,000 in grants to offset costs and support students completing internships in Washington, DC, New York City, Cuzco, Peru, and around the world.
 These opportunities must enhance learning that is already taking place in the classroom and be related to future goals.
-Experiential learning is defined as a component of the education process whereby students are active participants in activities that foster intentional reflection as well as the acquisition of knowledge, skills and values.

-Examples of opportunities which may be eligible for funding include: Non-Credit Internships; Independent Research; International Volunteering or Internships; Academic Conferences where students are making significant presentations.
+Examples of opportunities which may be eligible for funding include: Non-Credit Internships; Independent Research; International Volunteering or Internships.
 It is important to note that the majority of these funds exist to support internships.

 - Each experience must meet the three criteria for experiential learning: acquisition of knowledge, active participation, and reflection.
 Funding will be given first to those projects that contribute to learning in a way not possible through existing programs.
 Overall quality of the experience and the application materials are important.

 - The learning experience must have administrative or faculty support.

 - Students may only receive funding for one opportunity per academic year.
 Priority will be given to students who have not received funding before.
 Summer experiences bridging fiscal years can only be funded from the fiscal year budget in which the opportunity begins.
 Experiences prior to July 1st will be considered part of the previous spring semester and after July 1st will be considered part of the fall semester.
 Funding for repeat opportunities will only be considered if funds are available.

 - Costs must be broken down according to priority.
 Funding requests might include meals, housing, transportation (ground or air), etc.